Solutions for first time home buyer mortgages in Ontario

 If you’re a first-time home buyer, navigating your first mortgage can seem like a monumental challenge.
 You’re treading new water and there are tons of financial decisions – big and small – to consider and plan for.
 Not to mention, sometimes it’s tough to find a mortgage lender to help you finance the largest purchase you’ve ever committed to.
 Maybe your credit score isn’t perfect, or banks feel you are a risk without equity or credit history.
 First time home buyers often don’t know that they have options when it comes to mortgage lenders.
-At Canadian Mortgage Services, we can help you find reputable mortgage providers that will give you the best options for first time home buyer mortgages in Brampton and Mississauga.
+At Canadian Mortgage Services, we can help you find reputable mortgage providers that will give you the best options for first-time home buyer mortgages in Ontario.

-First time home buyers: Mortgage 101
+First-time home buyers: Mortgage 101

 Let’s go back to the basics.
 Here are some terms and FAQs all first-time home buyers should consider before looking at their mortgage options.

 First, what is a mortgage?
 In short, a mortgage is a loan used to purchase property in Canada.
 To pay it off, you’ll make regular payments to a lender (a bank, trust, or private lender) that consists of two parts: principal loan amount and interest.
 Your mortgage loan will start off as a very large number (the difference between your down payment and the cost of the property), but as you make payments, it will decrease over the length of the mortgage term.